NTSA takes action after Nithi River accident

 “Following a fatal road traffic crash that occurred on Sunday 24th July 2022 at the Nithi Bridge, Tharaka Nithi County that has since claimed the lives of 33 passengers, the Authority hereby halts the operations of Modern Coast Express Limited,” read part of the statement issued by NTSA Director General George Njao.

-A thorough multi-agency investigation into the crash and an evaluation of the operator's safety operational standards is currently underway.
+A thorough multi-agency investigation into the crash and an evaluation of the operator's safety operational standards are currently underway.

 “We condole with the families of those who lost their loved ones in this tragic crash and wish a quick recovery to those undergoing treatment,” Njao added.